pallets/flask/docs/tutorial/introduction.rst

 Introducing Flaskr
 ==================

-This tutorial will demonstrate a blogging application named Flaskr, but feel free to choose your own less Web-2.0-ish name ;)  Essentially, it will do the following things:
+This tutorial will build a blogging application named Flaskr, but feel free to choose your own less Web-2.0-ish name ;)  Essentially, it will do the following things: